Basuki Tjahaja Purnama: Target of racism

-A candidate and a member of a minority ethnic group, Ahok has become the subject of occasional racist comments.
+As a member of a minority ethnic group, Ahok has become the subject of occasional racist comments.
 During the campaign, he was regularly targeted by ultra-conservatives and supporters of rival candidates for being of Chinese descent.
-Furthermore, his "double minority" background, being both a Christian and of Chinese descent, makes him a target of the hardliner Islamic Defenders Front (Front Pembela Islam, FPI).
-The group called for the revision of the Jakarta constitution to remove some of the governor's responsibilities for government-affiliated Islamic organisations.
-In 2016, Indonesian Army General Surya Prabowo commented that Ahok should "know his place lest the Indonesian Chinese face the consequences of his action".
+Furthermore, his "double minority" background, being both Christian and of Chinese descent, has made him the target of the hardline Islamic Defenders Front (Front Pembela Islam, FPI).
+The group called for a revision of a Jakarta constitution to remove some of the governor's responsibilities for government-affiliated Islamic organisations.
+In 2016, Indonesian Army General Suryo Prabowo commented that Ahok should "know his place lest the Indonesian Chinese face the consequences of his action".
 This controversial comment was considered to hearken back to previous violence against Chinese Indonesians.